 For that moment when magnum feels a tad too decadent but a regular 750 just won't do

-,This wine embodies my unassuming Moravian roots.
-Made with "common" local grapes (Gruner Veltliner, Welschriesling, and a lot of Muller-Thurgau, because Muller from older vines is just dope)that always used to be blended together for an everyday wine.
-(Gewurztraminer being the fancy Sunday-kinda-wine).
-It's only logical - these varieties don't overripe easily, so the wine is low in alcohol and easy to drink.
-They also have higher yields, so you can get more quantity.
-And they're neutral, so there are no intense aromatics to annoy you while drinking.
-In short, an ideal combination for a wine that's drunk in masses by the masses.
-An approach I like–and Běl and its 1-liter volume is my tribute to that.
+My unassuming Moravian roots.
+Made with "common" local grapes (mainly Gruner Veltliner, our signature grape, plus Welschriesling, and Muller-Thurgau) that always used to be blended together for an everyday wine.
+It's only logical - these varieties don't overripe easily, so the wine is low in alcohol and easy to drink, an ideal combination for a wine that's drunk in masses by the masses.

-It's a wine made in a very classical way, no maceration, just gentle press and then some time in stainless steel.
+It's a wine made in a very classical way, with no maceration, just gentle press and then some time in tanks.
 The idea here is to have wine that you can drink with literally everyone, be they natural wine fans or haters.
-(I sometimes joke that I make this wine so that I have something to drink with my Bílovice neighbours.)

 Běl used to have the same label as my White Label range, which actually didn't make much sense as its character and winemaking are quite different.
 So we came up with this brand new packaging, whose "rustic finesse" conveys better the message in the bottle.
 To make it really "us", the label is now a linocut made by my dear wife Mirka, and we found a cute plump bottle whose shape and crown cap transport me right to my childhood when we used to buy beer or juice in such containers.
 We kept the liter volume, of course, as it's an important part of Moravian wine heritage.
 Or you can call it “minimagnum”, like my Montréal friends.